Looking for a new Netflix obsession to see you through this stuttering start to 2021? You've come to the right place.

 The ‘false utopia’ trope isn’t new, but it’s rare to see it executed as well as The Good Place does.
 Eleanor’s existence causes absurdist natural disasters – giant ladybirds, flying shrimp, and snapping flowers – as Heaven tries to right itself, so she must learn to be ‘good’ from a deceased ethics professor, Chidi Anagonye (William Jackson Harper) in order to survive.

-The writing is fantastic, the characters – especially D'Arcy Carden's helpful AI Janet – are hilarious, and there are twists galore in every episode, as what starts as a simple mistake spirals to cosmic proportions.
+The writing is fantastic, the characters – especially D'Arcy Carden's helpful AI Janet – are hilarious, and there are twists galore in every episode of the four seasons awaiting your attention, as what starts as a simple mistake spirals to cosmic proportions.

 A missing kid, a small town, a secret government lab, a girl with supernatural powers, bikes, Dungeons & Dragons and walkie-talkies.

 But what really gets you truly invested in the show are the characters.
-From the core cast of extremely likeable kids to Winona Ryder’s worried mother and the grumpy Sheriff Hopper, they’re established so quickly you know them, like them and are invested in their lives right from episode one.
+From the core cast of extremely likeable kids to Winona Ryder’s worried mother and the grumpy Sheriff Hopper, they’re established so quickly you know them, like them and care about what happens to them right from episode one.

 That’s ‘GLOW’, as in an acronym for Gorgeous Ladies of Wrestling, which was an entirely real professional wrestling series in the 1980s.
 Well, ‘real’ in the same way that WWE is ‘real’, which is to say highly scripted and ridiculously OTT.